 A range of local surveys has been conducted which confirm the negative impact of Covid-19, particularly on those individuals who were disadvantaged prior to the onset of the pandemic.
-Data has been shared with the Partnership that detail impacts on individuals (see improvement priorities), including: adult learners (CLDS survey of adult learners Sep 2020, unpublished data available on request from (cld@scotborders.gov.uk), older people (Understanding Older People's Experience of Lockdown Dec 2020), men's mental health (Hearing the Voices of Men, 2021), Regional Skills Assessment, Covid-19 Vulnerability Index (Picture of Poverty in the Scottish Borders 2021), data from implementation of the Connecting Scotland Digital Inclusion programme.
+Data has been shared with the Partnership that detail impacts on individuals (see improvement priorities), including: adult learners (CLDS survey of adult learners Sep 2020), older people (Understanding Older People's Experience of Lockdown Dec 2020), men's mental health (Hearing the Voices of Men, 2021), Regional Skills Assessment, Covid-19 Vulnerability Index (Picture of Poverty in the Scottish Borders 2021), data from implementation of the Connecting Scotland Digital Inclusion programme.